 As we all know from experience, no one wants to spend their free time filtering their inbox, deleting emails every day – especially if the emails don’t bear any importance or call to action.
 Oftentimes, an infrequent email is seen as more valuable in the eyes of the customer.

-This pertains mostly with promotional emails, since transactional emails are triggered by an action of the user.
+This pertains mostly to promotional emails since transactional emails are triggered by an action of the user.
 Clearly, your customers do not want to be bombarded with countless emails saying they left something in their cart (transactional), but one or even two reminders is healthy.

 On average, 20% of marketers send one email a month, and 40% of marketers send emails two to three times a month.
 Finding the sweet spot for your business is crucial to maintaining your effective email marketing campaign.

-When crafting your emails, keep in mind the statistic that it takes near seven times for a product to be put in front of someone before they realistically consider buying it.
-This should be a healthy seven times, and at minimum, you should at least be sending one email a month to stay relevant in your customers’ mind.
+When crafting your emails, keep in mind the statistic that it takes near seven times for a product to be put in front of someone before they really consider buying it.
+This should be healthy seven times, and at minimum, you should at least be sending one email a month to stay relevant in your customers’ minds.
 Consider creating an email marketing calendar to help you stay organized.

 When is the best time to send out emails that will lead to sales?

 Even time of the day is a significant element in the success of an effective email marketing campaign.
 It is one of those components rooted in human psychology, and the optimal time to send emails to your audience can be discovered through A/B testing.

 A psychology people adopt when timing their emails is to get it into your customer’s inbox when the volume is low.
 This means early mornings and late nights tend to have better response rates.
 People are not working and more likely to engage with their personal email at these times.
 This can also be extended to reaching out to people on weekends.

 Again, this is speculative psychology, and with all components, do what works best for your business.
 Test out sending your emails early morning vs. late evening, weekday vs. weekend, and then compile the analytics to find your sweet spot.